Central San Diego Clinicians

 MFT #49433

 Carol received her undergraduate degree in Psychology from the University of Virginia in 2000.
 She obtained her graduate degree in Marital and Family Therapy from the University of San Diego in 2006.
-Since graduation, Carol has continued to further her education and training by participating in programs focused on Gottman Therapy for working with couples, Prolonged Exposure for working with PTSD and multiple anxiety treatment related programs.
+Carol has taken advanced training in Emotionally Focused Therapy for couples.
+She also has completed training in yoga, Mindfulness, Cognitive Behavioral Therapy and multiple anxiety treatment related programs.

 Carol values diversity and strives to understand the unique needs of each individual.
 She helps clients identify their strengths and develop the tools and relationship skills to lead a more productive and satisfying life.